 Mr. Paris has an abiding commitment to pro bono legal and community services.
 In addition to litigating a number of pro bono matters throughout his career at S&C, Mr. Paris serves on the boards of several nonprofit organizations committed to providing legal, educational and cultural services to disadvantaged and underserved communities in Los Angeles.

 - Director, Friends of the Los Angeles Law Library

 - Director, Western Center for Law & Poverty

 - Director, The Industry (Los Angeles)

-Represents Pabst as plaintiff against MillerCoors in a $400 million contract and unfair competition lawsuit arising from the parties’ 2007 Brewing Agreement, pending in Milwaukee County Circuit Court.
+Represented Pabst as plaintiff against MillerCoors in a $500 million contract and unfair competition lawsuit, arising from breach of the parties’ Brewing Agreement, in Milwaukee County Circuit Court.
 Lead trial counsel in three-week jury trial.

 Navistar International –

-Acts as antitrust counsel to Navistar in connection with its joint ventures with Volkswagen Truck & Bus GmbH, following VW T&B’s $250 million investment in Navistar.
+Acts as counsel to Navistar in connection with its joint ventures with TRATON (formerly Volkswagen Truck & Bus GmbH), following TRATON’s $250 million investment in Navistar.